Abigail Brooks Adams

 Wife of Charles F. Adams Sr.

-Abigail Brown Brooks Adams (born April 25, 1808 - June 6, 1889) was an American lady and the wife of Charles Francis Adams Sr. She was the daughter of Peter Chardon Brooks.
+Abigail Brown Adams (née Brooks; April 25, 1808 – June 6, 1889) was a member of the Adams political family and the wife of Charles Francis Adams Sr. She was a daughter of Peter Chardon Brooks and Ann Gorham.

-Early life
+Biography

 Abigail was born on April 25, 1808, in Medford, Massachusetts.
-She was the youngest of three daughters from Peter Chardon Brooks and Ann Gorham Brooks.
-In early 1827, Abigail met Charles at 19 years old, to which her father didn't approve the idea of a relationship.
+She was the youngest of three daughters from Peter Chardon Brooks and Ann Gorham.
+In early 1827, 19-year-old Abigail met Charles Francis Adams Sr. of the Adams political family.
+Her father was hesitant to accept the relationship.

 On September 3, 1829, Abigail married Charles and moved into a new house at Hancock Avenue, Boston.
 Abigail at one point served as the County Manager for the Mount Vernon Ladies' Association in 1858.

+Death

-Abigail's health was slowly declining due to poor healthcare along with Charles.
+Abigail's health was slowly declining due to poor health care along with Charles.
+The couple remained married until Charles' death in 1886.
 Abigail died on June 6, 1889, in Quincy, Massachusetts at age 81.

-She was the mother of seven including John Quincy Adams II, Charles Francis Jr, and Henry Brook Adams.
+They were the parents of seven, including John Quincy Adams II, Charles Francis Adams Jr., and Henry Brooks Adams.